-Boston has been exempt from redrawing its ward lines since 1920.
+Boston has been exempt from redrawing its precinct lines since 1921.
 As a result, certain precincts today have an extremely high population density while others contain incredibly few residents.
 This leaves certain polling locations with extensive long lines for voters.
 We must modernize precincts and ward lines to accurately represent today's demographics of Boston to ensure voter equity.

 Battle Long Lines